rodneyshupe/Cookbook/Recipes/Entrees/Misc/CamsHotDish.rst

 ----------

 1. Preheat oven to 350F.
-2. In a medium high nonstick pan saute onions until transparent, add ground beef and brown.
-Transfer to a large bowl.
+2. Sauté onions in a medium-high nonstick pan until transparent; add ground beef and brown, then transfer to a large bowl.
-3. Cook celery for 7 minutes, save liquid and add to bowl with meat.
+3. Cook celery, about 7 minutes; save the liquid and add it to the bowl with the meat.
-4. Add tomato soup, mushroom soup, molasses, and soy sauce to bowl and combine.
-Transfer to a casserole dish, top with uncooked noodles and place in oven for approx. 1 hour.
+4. Add tomato soup, mushroom soup, molasses, and soy sauce to the bowl and combine; transfer to a casserole dish, top with uncooked noodles, and bake, about 1 hour.